IRS Passport Revocation | Can the IRS Revoke my Passport?

 What is passport revocation?

-What if I have an international trip planned
+What if I have an international trip planned?

 If you have a passport application and plan to travel internationally, you should contact the IRS to resolve your seriously delinquent tax debt as soon as possible.
 To speed up the removal of certification to the State Department, you must have a pending passport application or renewal request.
 Please visit the IRS page here if you wish to view specific timeframes for this process.

-You must provide evidence of your travel plans, such as a flight itinerary, hotel reservations, cruise tickets, etc. This proof of travel plans should clearly show your name and the approximate travel dates or the urgent need for a passport.
+You must provide evidence of your travel plans, such as a flight itinerary, hotel reservations, cruise tickets, etc. Proof of travel plans should clearly show your name and the approximate travel dates or the urgent need for a passport.
 Additionally, you must provide a copy of the letter from the State Department denying your passport application or revoking your passport.

 What if I cannot pay the amount owed?

-Was your passport application denied or your passport revoked, and you do you not know what to do next?
+Was your passport application denied, or your passport revoked, and you do not know what to do next?
 TaxAudit’s Tax Debt Relief team is available to help!
 We are ready to offer a free consultation with one of our top-notch Tax Professionals.
 During this meeting, we'll review your tax situation and help you determine the best course of action.
 Contact us today to learn more and get started.